-The Fung Fellowship is a unique program at UC Berkeley that brings together undergraduates from across the campus to address public health and conservation challenges through innovative technology solutions.
-Selected for their transformative vision, capacity for collaboration, and commitment to innovating in the conservation and public health fields, Fung Fellows are empowered with the knowledge, tools, and experiences necessary to become leaders, entrepreneurs, and agents of change.
+The Fung Fellowship is a unique program at UC Berkeley that brings together undergraduates from across campus to address public health and conservation challenges through innovative technology solutions.
+Partnerships with professionals, community members, and organizations are the cornerstone of our program and critical for both student learning and impact.

 The program hosts two courses each semester.
 During each course our students work in teams on real-world projects sourced from industry and community organizations.
 This is a great opportunity for organizations to gain fresh customer, design, and product insights as a fellowship team works on a topic of interest to your organization.
 Upon completion student teams will deliver a final report and presentation.

 Type of Projects

 The project should be framed as a challenge that can be meaningfully addressed 1 semester (~12 weeks).